mohae/nocomment/README.md

 ### Line comment
 For line comments, by default, nocomment interprets `#` and `//` as the beginning of a line comment.
 Line comments are terminated when a new line is encountered.

-There are toggles for whether or not an octothorpe. `#`, or a double slash, `//` should be accepted as the beginning of a line comment.
-While it is possible to have both enabled, which is nocomment's default, it is not possible to turn both off.
-Toggling one off will automatically enable the other option.
+There are toggles for whether or not an octothorpe (hash), `#`, or a double slash, `//` should be accepted as the beginning of a line comment.
+By default, both types of line comments are enabled.
+Disabling both types of line comments will result in no line comments, which is probably not desirable.

 ### Block comment
 Nocomment uses C style block comments, `/* */`.
 Block comments may span new lines.